-Adds Griffin, “If the account is never again positive, is charged off and sent to collections, the original account and any subsequent collection account will be deleted at that time.”
+Says Griffin, “If the account is never again positive, is charged off and sent to collections, the original account and any subsequent collection account will be deleted at that time.”

 In addition, potential lenders take into account the amount of credit still in use once a card and its associated credit limit gets canceled.
-That’s because credit bureaus and lenders are interested in what is known as a balance-to-limit ratio, also known as your utilization ratio, which compares the amount of credit being used to the amount of total credit available to the borrower.
+That’s because credit bureaus and lenders are interested in what is known as a balance-to-limit ratio, also known as your credit utilization ratio, which compares the amount of credit being used to the amount of total credit available to the borrower.

 “The ratio is more important today than how much available credit you have,” Griffin says.
 From a lender’s standpoint, “a low balance-to-limit ratio is a strong indicator of good credit risk,” he says.
 To offset the closure of one account, for example, you can request a credit limit boost on another card in order to maintain the ratio.

 Depending on your total available credit, closing a credit card account with a high credit limit could hurt your credit score, particularly if you have high balances on other cards or loans.
-"To close card accounts without impacting one's credit score, you need to have zero balances on your credit report for all of your active credit cards.
-That's because if you have zero balances, your credit utilization rate is therefore zero, and you can't raise it -- and potentially hurt your score -- by closing one or more of the active card accounts," Watts says.
+To make sure closing one card doesn’t impact your score, pay off balances on all other cards.
+If you have zero balances, your credit utilization rate is zero, and won’t be impacted by the loss of a balance.
+However, experts say this step may be unnecessary for most people.

 The age of a credit card account is also an important consideration.
 “The time an account has been open is a factor in credit scores,” Griffin says.
 “A longer positive history is beneficial to credit scores.
 So, closing an older account in theory could have a more negative impact.”

 How negative?
 There’s no single answer, Griffin says.
 “Credit scores weigh everything in a person’s credit history in relation to each other.
 So, for one person, closing an older account can represent higher risk than it does for another person solely because of the unique nature of their overall credit histories.”
 If you are young and have a short credit history, closing the account could hurt your overall credit score more than if you were someone in their 50s who has a much longer credit history.
-As stated earlier, closing the account doesn’t wipe that account history off your report, so if you open a new credit card with more attractive terms to replace the card you’re canceling, your credit score shouldn't take a big hit.
+As stated earlier, closing the account doesn’t wipe that account history off your report, so if you open a new credit card with more attractive terms to replace the card you’re canceling, your credit score won’t take a big hit.

 Provided you have considered these issues and have another credit card you can make charges on, you are ready to cancel your credit card.
 Closing an account the right way takes a little time, patience and organization.
 Use the following steps (and this would be a good time to print out the CreditCards.com “Cancel a credit card worksheet”).